eclipse-basyx/basyx-java-server-sdk/basyx.aasregistry/README.md

 # Important

-The REST API and the client implementation will not be modified until a new major version is released or an update of the openAPI definition.
+The REST API and the client implementation will not be modified - if not a SNAPSHOT version - until a new major version is released or an update of the openAPI definition.
 All server-side classes and the plugins are not intended to be used as programming library.
 They could be updated or removed then a new minor version is released.

 # Build Resources